 - Electronically transfer the money to the Vanguard account from your bank account

-- Elect to automatically reinvest all dividends
+- Elect to reinvest all dividends automatically

 It’s as simple as that.
 My niece officially became a dividend stock investor!
-And you too can buy just 1 share or more.
+And you too can buy just 1 share to get started.

 Think Long Term